-As you prepare to fill out the FAFSA, one of the first things you need to do is to create an FSA ID — which acts as your signature, and most importantly, records of income earned in the year prior to when you will start school.
+As you prepare to fill out the FAFSA, one of the first things you need to do is to create an FSA ID — which acts as your signature, and most importantly, records of income earned in an earlier tax year.

 Once you’ve assembled all the necessary materials, filling out the FAFSA should be a fairly simple task.